gutucristian/gutucristian.github.io/_posts/2019-5-17-Hash-Table.md

 **Data structure:** a data structure is a collection of values, the relationship among them, and the functions or operations that can be applied to the data.

 **Abstract data type (ADT):** is a way of looking at a data structure.
-Namely, we focus on what it does and ignoring how it does its job.
+Namely, we focus on what it does and ignore how it does its job.

-A nice way to think of ADTs vs data structures:
+A nice way to think of abstract data types vs data structures:

 > ADT is to an interface (what it does) what a data structure is to a class (how it does it).